UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Discussion and Conclusion

 All modalities used for training \textit{UrbanFusion} are open-source and globally available, except street-view imagery, which limits performance in regions without coverage \citep{klemmer2025satclip}.
 However, existing multimodal methods typically require that each location has all modalities present.
 Ideally, a \textit{GeoFM} shall reuse a collection of existing datasets for pretraining, even if not geographically aligned.
 We therefore conduct an ablation study where each location has only coordinates and one modality (\textit{Bimodal}).
 Despite using only $\sim$25\% of the data per modality, this reduced-modality setting retains 99.35\% of the performance of the model trained with complete modality pairs, matching or outperforming it in 40\% of the evaluated domains.
 These results show that \textit{UrbanFusion} is both flexible and data-efficient, as even incomplete modality pairs can be used for effective pretraining.
 Aligning a single modality with coordinates already yields strong performance.
 This result is consistent with \citet{girdhar2023imagebind} and addresses a key limitation of prior work, which required fully paired modalities during training.
 More details are in Appendix~\ref{app:training_incomplete_modalities}.

-\section{Discussion and conclusion}
+\section{Discussion and Conclusion}

-We introduced \textit{UrbanFusion}, a geofoundation model that learns fused, multimodal representations of urban locations via \textit{Stochastic Multimodal Fusion} (\textit{SMF}).
-The model flexibly supports varying modality combinations, generalizes across diverse urban settings, and achieves state-of-the-art performance on 41 tasks despite being trained on a smaller dataset compared to other methods.
-Its ability to train on modality subsets further enables scaling with large, heterogeneous global datasets.
-Limitations include imperfect temporal alignment across modalities and our focus on urban environments, which may limit applicability to rural or global-scale settings.
+We introduced \textit{UrbanFusion}, a spatial embedding model that learns fused, multimodal representations of urban locations via \textit{Stochastic Multimodal Fusion} (\textit{SMF}).
+The model flexibly supports varying modality combinations, generalizes across diverse urban settings, and enables scaling with large, heterogeneous global datasets.
+UrbanFusion achieves the state-of-the-art performance on a majority of tasks, with its few underperformances primarily due to the smaller dataset size for specific modalities (e.g. trained on 64x fewer SV images than GeoCLIP), while its strength lies in tasks requiring fusion to retain unique and synergistic information.
+Limitations include imperfect temporal alignment across modalities and our focus on point- or postal code-level data in urban environments, which may limit applicability to rural areas or data on other scales.
 Future directions include incorporating temporal data (e.g., satellite image sequences) for dynamic tasks such as land-use change detection or urban growth forecasting, as well as expanding to new modalities like mobility traces, social media, or location descriptions.
+Incorporating better encoders such as recent work on vectorized OSM embeddings~\cite{bai2025geolink} could improve the performance.
 Beyond geospatial data, \textit{SMF} offers a general-purpose framework for multimodal learning, capturing cross-modal interactions without handcrafted augmentations.
 We hope this work advances scalable, transferable GeoAI representations and inspires broader innovation in multimodal learning.